-Eglin Air Force Base’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Eglin Air Force Base’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Eglin Air Force Base is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The education level of Eglin Air Force Base citizens is substantially higher than the typical US community, as 32.24% of adults in Eglin Air Force Base have at least a bachelor's degree.